Meet the Governors

 Governing bodies are a mixture of elected and appointed persons representing various aspects of the community.
 So there are parent governors elected by parents of pupils who attend the school, co-opted governors appointed by the existing governors and there are governors delegated by the Local Authority to represent the Authority’s interests.
 If you are interested in becoming a governor, please enquire at the school office.

-Maureen Banner, LA appointed – Chair Person, Maureen can be contacted at the school address or via our clerk, on email@example.com
+Maureen Banner, LA appointed – Chair Person, Maureen can be contacted at the school address or via our clerk, on firstname.lastname@example.org

 Marcia Atherton, Staff – Headteacher